 Two vegetation types have been identified within the project site namely Kalahari Karroid Shrubland in the eastern extent of the project site, and Gordonia Duneveld in the western extent of the project site (Mucina & Rutherford 2006).
 Both Kalahari Karroid Shrubland and Gordonia Duneveld are classified as Least Threatened and have been impacted little by transformation, with more than 99% of their original extent is still intact.
 Kalahari Karroid Shrubland is considered Hardly Protected within formal conservation areas, while Gordonia Duneveld is Moderately Protected.
-The biogeographically important and endemic species known from these vegetation types tend to be widespread within the vegetation type itself and local-level impacts are not likely to be of significance for any of these vegetation types or species concerned.
-Gordonia Duneveld is widely distributed and is among the most extensive vegetation types in South Africa while Kalahari Karroid Shrubland is less extensive, but represents a transitional vegetation type between the northern Nama Karoo and Kalahari (Savannah) vegetation types.
+The biogeographically important and endemic species known from these vegetation types tend to be widespread within the vegetation type itself and local-level impacts are not likely to be of significance for any of these vegetation types in South Africa while Kalahari Karroid Shrubland is less extensive, but represents a transitional vegetation type between the northern Nama Karoo and Kalahari (Savannah) vegetation types.